NOAA-GFDL/LM4-NUOPC-driver/README.md

 Supported grids and resolutions
 --------------------------------------------------------

-Currently in development, global C48 and C96 grids are supported
+Currently in development, only the global C96 grids are supported

 Namelist Options
 --------------------------------------------------------